-NET WORTH: $850 million
+NET WORTH: $430 million (est.)

 SOURCE OF WEALTH: Cofounder of Facebook

-BACKGROUND: Hughes is best known as a Cofounder of Facebook, which he started with his Harvard roommates Mark Zuckerberg, Dustin Moskovitz, and Edurado Saverin.
+BACKGROUND: Hughes is best known as a Co-founder of Facebook, which he started with his Harvard roommates Mark Zuckerberg, Dustin Moskovitz, and Edurado Saverin.
 Unlike Zuckerberg, who dropped out to launch the company, Hughes graduated magna cum laude with a degree in history and literature.
 After graduating, Hughes assumed a position at Facebook before leaving to serve as the director of online organizing for Barack Obama's 2008 presidential campaign.
 After the campaign, Hughes took some time off to travel before going back to work at Facebook.
-He also became an Entrepreneur in Residence at the venture firm General Catalyst Partners, and started a personal project called Jumo, which was designed to help people discover nonprofit organizations that support the issues and causes they care about, and get involved.
-Jumo was eventually acquired by Good.
-In 2012, Hughes bought a majority stake in the faltering New Republic magazine, briefly serving as its editor-in-chief, and currently holding the title of Publisher and Executive Chairman.
+He also became an Entrepreneur in Residence at the venture firm General Catalyst Partners, and started a personal project in November 2010 called Jumo, a social network service and website that was designed to help people discover nonprofit organizations that support the issues and causes they care about, and get involved.
+Jumo was eventually acquired by Good in August 2011.